Belmond Grand Hibernian

 The Belmond Grand Hibernian was a luxury train service in Ireland.
 The service was operated by Belmond, the operator of several other luxury trains including the Venice Simplon Orient Express.
-It was officially launched on 30 August 2016 and ceased on 18 February 2021 while the train undergoes renovations.
+It was officially launched on 30 August 2016 and ceased on 14 October 2019.
+The carriages were transferred to England, and after a complete redesign, they will enter service again as Britannic Explorer from July 2025.

 Route

 The planned routes took in some of the history of rail transport in Ireland and were centred around Dublin.
 The service was timetabled to operate on a weekly schedule: a four-night tour of the south-west of Ireland during the week, then a two-night weekend tour to Northern Ireland.
 The Taste of Ireland two-night trip was to travel from Dublin to Belfast, Belfast to Waterford and back to Dublin, while the "Legends and Loughs" was to go from Dublin-Cork-Killarney-Galway-Westport and back over four nights.
 One night per week was planned to be available for maintenance and other activities.
 For the 2016 season, full six-night Grand Tour of Ireland journeys were scheduled to run Tuesday-to-Monday, as these would consist of both the south-westerly Legends and Loughs and northerly "Taste of Ireland" segments with a change-over for some passengers in Dublin on the Saturday of each week.